nrwl/nx/docs/nx-cloud/reference/nx-cloud-cli.md

 You can also pass `--with-env-vars="auto"` which will filter out all OS-specific env vars and pass the rest to agents.

-Note, none of values passed to agents stored on Nx Cloud side.
+Note: none of the values passed to agents are stored by Nx Cloud.

 ### --use-dte-by-default